Two years ago we published our original Chambers and Partners 101 blog post.

 Before you sharpen your pencils and clear your calendar, a few important things to note:

-– Plan ahead.
+- Plan ahead.
 Chambers is not for the procrastinators in the group.
 It’s for the highlighter wielding, Type A, already-done-with-holiday-shopping humans among us.
-Make sure you have the time and capacity to submit on time.
+Make sure you have the time and capacity to submit by the deadline.

 But, like, I have a day job.
 How can I get this done?

 We see you.
 And we have a day job too: helping firms with legal award nominations like this.

 An in-house professional is of course more than capable of handling a firm’s Chambers submission, and is probably incredibly effective at tracking attorneys down for submission details.

 The benefit of working with a legal-focused agency is that we’re familiar with what Chambers is looking for.
 We have the benefit of looking at the submission similar to how a Chambers researcher will, as someone not intimately familiar with the workings of the case but with enough legal knowledge (and enough submissions under our belt) to understand impact.
 Having a slightly removed yet savvy perspective is incredibly beneficial for these types of submissions.